Adult Good Service Awards and Membership Recognition Policy

 This category represents all awards for meritorious service and contribution to Guiding in Australia whether the involvement is at a local, state, national or international level.

-This set of Awards recognises acts of courage across the membership of Australian Girl Guides.
+This set of Awards recognises acts of courage across the membership of Girl Guiding in Australia.

 Structures and Mechanisms